mr-ravin/Face-Anonymizer/README.md

 [![Working Demonstration](https://github.com/mr-ravin/Face-Anonymizer/blob/master/maskedoutput.jpg)](https://github.com/mr-ravin/facemask/blob/master/maskedoutput.jpg)

-### Note: In videos it skip some frames for applying mask.
+### Important: In videos it skip some frames for applying mask.
+And while processing Videos, it loss audio sound of Video.

-### And while processing Videos, it loss audio sound of Video.
+#### Note: This work can be used freely for academic research work and individual non-commercial projects, please do provide citation and/or deserved credits to this work.
+For Industrial and commercial use permission is required from the Author.